sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 We will use the OpenShift GitOps Operator (based on the [ArgoCD Project](https://argo-cd.readthedocs.io/)) to implement GitOps and deploy our demo application.

-First, delete any of the resources that may have been created in the cluster due to previous labs, e.g. Virtual Machines.
+Before we start, delete any of the resources that may have been created in the cluster due to previous labs, e.g. Virtual Machines.

 ## Find and access your Git Repo URL